openhwgroup/force-riscv/utils/builder/register_builder/riscv/README.md

  See the License for the specific language governing permissions and limitations under the License.

-# Introduction to the Register Modification Script
+# Introduction to the Register Builder script, with register modification script option.

-    NOTICE: The modification script still works, but most of the functionality is being merged into the new register builder script.
+    NOTICE: The modification script functionality has been merged into the register builder script.

-This register builder is used to create system register files.
-The starting point is input/system_registers_starter.xml file which is maintained by manual editing, then uses modification scripts to edit those base files.
+    The register builder is used to create system register files.
+The starting point is the system registers 'starter' file (default is input/system_registers_starter.xml), which is maintained by manual editing.

+    In addition to the starter file, a modification script may be used to edit in changes, to the system register files produced from processing the starter file.

 Files:

+    register_builder.py - Read the starter XML file, output necessary register files and choices files, apply modifications.

+    The register builder script relies on the following files:

-    BootPriority.py - Contains a structure (containing an if statement) that selects proper boot priority (via name or type) ModifyRegisterFile.py - Controls the command line input for modifying the register file register_builder.py - Read the starter XML file, output necessary register files and choices files register_changes/ - Location for all register change modification files; currently only contains the change file needed for initial bring up of the system
-    RiscVRegDef.py - Actual register definition file used to modify registers, register choices, and field choices
+    	BootPriority.py - Contains a structure (containing an if statement) that selects proper boot priority (via name or type) ModifyRegisterFile.py - Controls the command line input for modifying the register file RiscVRegDef.py - Actual register definition file used to modify registers, register choices, and field choices

+    	register_changes/ - Location for all register change modification files.
+At this time, all register modification scripts must reside in the register_changes sub-directory.

 How to run modification scripts:

-    Command line: ./ModifyRegisterFile.py --system path/to/register_file.xml --register_choices path/to/register_choices.xml --data update.py

-    where the system option specifies the system tree the register_choices option specifies the choices tree the data option specifies the modification script (automatically looks in the register_changes/ directory)
+    A modification script may be specified as an command line option to the register_builder.py script.
+Use './register_builder -h' to view usage, including how to specify a modification script.

 How to use modification scripts: